elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/microtasks.md

 ---

-### When does an unhandled rejection occur in relation to a JavaScript promises?
+### When does an unhandled rejection occur in relation to a JavaScript promise?

 <details>
   <summary><strong>View Answer:</strong></summary>